 - 10.1 The Council uses Link Asset Services as its treasury management advisors.
-The company provides a range of services which include: - Technical support on treasury matters, capital finance issues and the drafting of Member reports; - Economic and interest rate analysis; - Debt services which includes advice on the timing of borrowing; - Debt rescheduling advice surrounding the existing portfolio; - Generic investment advice on interest rates, timing and investment instruments; and - Credit ratings/market information service comprising the three main credit rating agencies. - 10.2 The current treasury advisor contract was awarded to Link Asset Services following a quick quote exercise and commencing on 1 May 2018 until 30 April 2021.
-A procurement exercise is currently underway with a new contract from 1 May 2021. - 10.3 The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not place upon external service providers. - 10.4 The Council also recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
+The company provides a range of services which include: - Technical support on treasury matters, capital finance issues and the drafting of Member reports; - Economic and interest rate analysis; - Debt services which includes advice on the timing of borrowing; - Debt rescheduling advice surrounding the existing portfolio; - Generic investment advice on interest rates, timing and investment instruments; and - Credit ratings/market information service comprising the three main credit rating agencies. - 10.2 The current treasury advisor contract was awarded to Link Asset Services following a quick quote exercise and commencing on 1 May 2021 until 30 April 2023, with an option to extend for one year. - 10.3 The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not place upon external service providers. - 10.4 The Council also recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
 The Council will ensure that the terms of their appointment and the methods by which their value is assessed are properly agreed and documented, and subjected to regular review. - 10.5 Whilst the advisers provide support to the internal treasury function the final decision on treasury matters remains with the Council.